Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-84-the-deep.md

 “Indeed.”
 She sighed and shook her head.
 “It was a long search.
 For a great, great many years, I lingered in doubt as to whether I was just paranoid and irrational.
 But…I trusted my gut, as you say.
 So much so that I experimented with our earliest life extension and anti-aging therapies, which were not without price and danger.
 I lived in constant pain, and tumors were my daily companion for a great many years before we discovered Earth and corrected that limitation.”

 Hoeff twigged to that *immediately,* but Wilde beat him to the punch.
-“Wait, how---”
+“Wait, how - ”

 “Ah, forgive me.
 I jumped ahead.
 We’ll get to that in due time.
 First, I must talk about the Gao.”
 She sighed, and gave Y!’kiidaa a complicated look.
 “What a day that was, when my faction discovered them…”